 The Reason Behind the Rules

 The need to restrict links was born out of necessity.
-This is because it’s very common in Facebook groups and pages to have people joining and ‘following’ or ‘liking’ pages in order to grow their own brands.
+This is because it’s very common in Facebook groups and pages to have people joining and ‘following’ or ‘liking’ pages in order to promote their own brands.
 It is a normal and recommended brand growth strategy to connect with others of similar interests, both as an individual as well as for business networking.

 However, some people use other’s groups to spam with links to their sites, accounts, landing pages, shops and affiliate links.
-They do this for growing their own audience as well as for selling stuff and to make money.
+They do this for growing their own audience as well as for selling stuff to make money.
 Others are employees doing scraping content and clicks for their employer’s businesses and websites.

 We’re all for the entrepreneurial efforts, however, the few who do not utilize good social media etiquette can mess it up for the majority who do.
 Kind of like how the bully in the classroom, disrupts it for everybody, or a handful of terrorists, forever changed the experience of travel for the entire world.